liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 Adds support for NZXT Kraken 2023 Standard, Elite

+*For firmware version 2 gif screen mode is no longer supported*

 _New in 1.11.0._<br>

 The LCD screen can be configured in a few different modes.